bferd/ha-mealie-now-serving/README.md

 ```

 > ⚠️ **Important:** The word `Bearer ` (with a trailing space) MUST be included before the token.
 Without it the REST sensors will fail to authenticate.

-To generate an API token in Mealie: **User Settings → API Tokens → Create**.

 ### Step 4b — Create a Text helper for your Mealie URL